markdingo/autoreverse/FAQ.md

  ;;
 ```

-which defines a single in-bailiwick name server of `autoreverse.yourdomain` and makes
+which defines a single in-domain name server of `autoreverse.yourdomain` and makes
 `autoreverse` authoritative for supplying that information.

-If you prefer, the name server addresses need not be in-bailiwick, as shown with this
+If you prefer, the name server addresses need not be in-domain, as shown with this
 snippet: